NemoXfish/Epic-Ruby/README.md

-# Practice
+# Epic-Ruby
-Something I use to practice modding MC.
+This simple mod adds rubies, ruby tools and ruby armor to Minecraft.